Christopher Jenkins

 Defence

-R v H (Woolwich Crown Court): Represented a client charged with s.18 GBH and an associated weapon offence against an elderly complainant.
-The defence was that the injuries had in fact been accidentally inflicted by the complainant’s son during a street fight which the complainant had attempted to break up.
-The case required the careful cross-examination of four eyewitnesses, one of whom was an immigration officer.
+R v H (Woolwich Crown Court): H was charged with s.18 GBH and an associated weapon offence against an elderly complainant.
+The incident was witnessed by four witnesses, including an immigration officer who was unknown to the parties.
+The defence was that the allegations was fabricated, and that the injuries had been inflicted by the complainant’s son during a fight which the complainant had been attempting to break up.
 The client was unanimously acquitted after a 6-day trial.

 Prosecution

-Operation Tansu (Ipswich Crown Court): Instructed as a led junior in the prosecution of nine defendants who are accused of laundering over £3million in funds stolen from a solicitors’ client account.
+Operation Tansu (Ipswich Crown Court): Instructed to prosecute nine defendants who were accused of laundering over £5 million in funds stolen from a solicitors’ client account.
+Led by James Norman.

-R v R (Isleworth Crown Court): Prosecuted an individual charged with attempting to kidnap a 3-year-old child from her mother in a busy high street.
+R v R (Isleworth Crown Court): Prosecuted an individual charged with attempting to kidnap a 3-year-old child from her mother.
 The case involved the consideration of the defence of insanity and extensive psychiatric evidence.
+The Defendant was ultimately sentenced to a hospital order, with a s.41 restriction.

 R v T (Southwark Crown Court): Prosecuted an individual charged with allegations of arson and criminal damage arising from the destruction of a room at a prestige Mayfair hotel.
 The case involved extensive and complex psychiatric evidence and was reported in the national press.

-R v H (Isleworth Crown Court): Prosecuted an individual who had defrauded a woman who he met on an online dating app out of tens of thousands of pounds.
+R v H (Isleworth Crown Court): Prosecuted an individual who had defrauded a woman who he met on an online dating app out of tens of thousands of pounds in a ‘Tinder-Swindler’-style scheme.

 R v C (Luton Crown Court): Prosecuted an individual charged with a campaign of stalking against his ex-partner which culminated in the defendant breaking into the complainant’s property and staging his own suicide.